Matrix vs Sony CRE-E10 - $179 vs $899 OTC Hearing Aid Comparison

 When does the Sony CRE-E10 go on sale or get discounted?

 Sony CRE-E10 occasionally sees promotional pricing through Amazon or direct Sony channels.
-Even with a meaningful promotional discount, the Sony CRE-E10 typically remains significantly more expensive than the iHEAR Matrix Founding Backer price of $179.
+Even with a meaningful promotional discount, the Sony CRE-E10 typically remains significantly more expensive than the iHEAR Matrix price of $349.

 Comparison disclaimer: This page compares publicly-available product specifications, pricing, and policies from manufacturer websites, third-party retailer listings, and published product documentation as of April 2026.
 Pricing and specifications are subject to change without notice.
 All product names, logos, and brands referenced on this page are the property of their respective owners.
 Use of these names does not imply endorsement, affiliation, or partnership with iHEAR or OTCHealth Inc.